matthew-scherf/aseity/README.md

 lean Aseity.lean
 ```

-The file ends with `#print axioms` checks.
-Each prints **"does not depend on any axioms"**: the development is fully constructive, using neither `sorry`, classical choice, nor `propext`.
 The only premises are the five named structural axioms, all visible in the source.

 ## The one assumption worth arguing about

-The verdict is honest only because the assumptions are explicit.
-Four of the five axioms are close to definitional bookkeeping; the weight is carried by **`ClW` — that deductive closure never reaches outside the system.** This is exactly where realism pushes back: if inference *can* deliver a true outward-reaching proposition from inward-facing premises, the firewall breaks and the system may certify its aseity after all.
+Four of the five axioms are close to definitional bookkeeping; the weight is carried by **`ClW` - that deductive closure never reaches outside the system.** If inference *can* deliver a true outward-reaching proposition from inward-facing premises, the firewall breaks and the system may certify its aseity after all.

-The formalisation does not settle this — it isolates it.
-Read the result as conditional and diagnostic: *to the precise extent that `ClW` holds, the question of a system's own ground becomes unposable from within.* Not a settled fact about minds, or about God.
+The formalisation isolates this.
+Read the result as conditional and diagnostic: *to the precise extent that `ClW` holds, the question of a system's own ground becomes unposable from within.*

 ## License

-MIT (or your choice) — edit as appropriate.
+MIT